History of Luxembourg (1984—present): 2005 European Constitution referendum

 As promised in the 2004 coalition agreement, a referendum was held in July 2005 on the Treaty establishing a Constitution for Europe.
 The backdrop to this was that France and the Netherlands had held their own referendums in the previous two months, resulting in "No" votes in both cases.
 In Luxembourg, the popular Prime Minister Juncker became personally involved, staking his reputation on the result by declaring that he would resign from his position in case of a "No" victory.

 The referendum result highlighted the difference of opinion between the political élites and citizens on the issue of EU integration.
 Although the political establishment was overwhelmingly in favour of the treaty, only 56.5% of the population voted ‘yes’.
 The disconnect between citizens and their representatives was obvious, as the proportion of deputies belonging to parties that campaigned for "no" in 2005 was only 8.3%, in comparison to the 43.5% of ‘no’ votes in the referendum.

-Unlike in France and in the Netherlands, the key element determining the ‘no’ vote was not the voters’ opinion about the socio-economic situation of the country (which here came second) but rather the voters’ opinion on the European Constitutional Treaty itself.
+Unlike in France and in the Netherlands, the key element determining the ‘no’ vote was not the voters’ opinion about the socio-economic situation of the country (which here came second) but rather voters’ opinion on the European Constitutional Treaty itself.